jwk0224/deep-learning/SQM_NOTE.md

 - input and output are usually not too long in machine translation application

 Application example
-- machine translation : pay attention to part of text to generate text
+- machine translation : pay attention to certain part of text to generate text
-- image captioning : pay attention to part of image to write caption
+- image captioning : pay attention to certain part of image to write caption
 - date normalization : ex.
 July 20th 1969 -> 1969-07-20

 ## Speech Recognition